datavaluepeople/dvp-landing-static/docs/blog.md

 - `linkedin_link`: (Optional) link to the LinkedIn post that will be added to the bottom of the post as "Discuss further on LinkedIn"
 - `hackernews_link`: (Optional) link to the HackerNews in that will be added to the bottom of the post as "Discuss further on HackerNews"

+For the content please see examples in [test posts ../content/assets/blog/test/](../content/assets/blog/test/).

 ## Images
 It is possible to add images to the post.